benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 >Costs

-- 2-3 days to learn
+- unfamiliar to most social scientists
 - Takes a long time to master

 ***